webignition/bas-spec/docs/tutorial-actions-and-assertions.rst

 =========================================

-The previous :doc:`tutorial on test suites </tutorial-test-suite>` showed how a test suite brings a collection of tests together to represent a full user journey
+The previous :doc:`tutorial on test suites </tutorial-test-suite>` showed how a test suite brings a collection of tests together to represent a full user journey.

 Here's the test suite we previously created for testing Google search: